Supervisor: B.F. McMillan, CFSA, Department of Physics, University of Warwick.

 The background fields in tokamak reactors provide excellent confinement of plasmas at extreme temperatures, but by perturbing the shape of these fields, and inducing electric field structures, the plasma can still find a way to escape.
 Ultimately, it is these instabilities that limit the performance of tokamak reactor plasmas: we need to understand them so we can design reactors that ‘ignite’ and are able to produce sustained useful net-positive energy output.

-The MAST-U tokamak in particular will be able to examine the challenges that will arise in a true burning plasma, where high energy fusion products and high plasma pressure mean that the nature of electromagnetic turbulence is quite different to existing laboratory devices.
+The MAST-U tokamak is able to examine the challenges that will arise in a true burning plasma (like the STEP tokamak), where high energy fusion products and high plasma pressure mean that the nature of electromagnetic turbulence is quite different to existing laboratory devices.
 This studentship will tackle that project using a mix of numerical simulation and basic theory.

-This project forms part of an exciting UK-wide collaboration, with partner universities Oxford, Strathclyde and York, and CCFE Culham (where the UK’s largest fusion experiment, JET, is sited, as well as the new MAST-U tokamak), to understand the role of plasma turbulence across a range of length scales and thereby design more efficient tokamak reactors.
-The successful candidate will have an opportunity to work with researchers from these universities across the UK.
+This project forms part of an exciting UK-wide collaboration, with partner universities Oxford, Strathclyde and York, and CCFE Culham (where the UK’s largest fusion experiment, JET, is sited, as well as the new MAST-U tokamak).

-In practice this will involve running and interpret high-performance computing codes on world-class supercomputers, as well as understand and explore the basic plasma theory that underpins tokamak turbulence.
+In practice this will involve running and interpret high-performance computing codes on world-class supercomputers, as well as understanding and exploring the basic plasma theory that underpins tokamak turbulence.